 So you get it.
 Tolerance matters.
 So how do you teach it to your kids?
 It starts with exposure.
 Let your kids experience differences.
 Pick a culture, for example, and look for books about it.
 Make

-Closer to home, look for picture books that show kids of different races and abilities.
-Talk about outside differences and what they mean.
-Encourage questions, but help your kids understand that there's a time and a place -- and a way -- to ask.
-If you're stuck on finding books, talk to your local children's librarian, or get Googling.
-You can find all kinds of resources that let your kids explore amazing things from the safety of your living room.
+there’s a time and a place — and a way — to ask.
+If you’re stuck on finding books, talk to your local children’s librarian, or get Googling.
+You can find all kinds of resources that let your kids

 What are the ways you encourage tolerance in your kids?
 Let us know in the comments!